tjinauyeung/v3/content/randomize-your-mock-data-with-chance/index.md

 ---
-title: Generate random mock data with Chance.js
+title: Randomize your mock data with Chance.js
 date: 2019-07-09
 description: How random data can make your tests more effective.
-path: /articles/generate-random-mock-data-with-chance/
+path: /articles/randomize-your-mock-data-with-chance/
-image: /cover.jpg
-caption: Photo by Spencer Watson on Unsplash
 ---

 ![cover image](./cover.jpg)